iammateus/iammateus/README.md

 ## About

-I'm a Full Stack Developer.
-I have a passion for problem-solving, and the creation of well-optimized solutions.
+I'm a software engineer passionate about problem-solving, and a promoter of the creation of high quality code.

 Here on Github, you can find some projects of mine.